 If you’re interested in engaging throughout the academic year, consider learning about a social justice issue, earning academic credit, and enrolling in a Community-Based Learning course!

 Maybe your course load is already full?
 If so, don’t let a long term community engagement opportunity deter you from getting involved!
 You can always join an established Student Group and volunteer at a local non-profit in Baltimore.
 Maybe you’d rather be more involved on the Hopkins Campus to encourage a culture of service.
 If so, work with the Center for Social Concern and become a Student Ambassador Board Member.
-Otherwise, consider becoming a Tutorial Project tutor!
+Otherwise, consider becoming a SAT Prep or Tutorial Project tutor!
 Depending on the group you join, you could be volunteering a couple (or more) hours a week or a few hours a month.
 We have over 60 student groups who are involved with just about any social justice issue you can imagine.
 We are confident that there’s at least one student group that will be of interest to you.
 Give it a try!

 Make sure you also consider joining the HopServe50 service challenge too!